 Bold, beautiful, perceptive and raw, this transcendent work, takes you on a journey through the subconscious of an insightful, seldom read about, African American boy, whose saving grace is talking to himself.
 The story will make you laugh, cry and question, “When the age of innocence is lost, how do you rebuild what remains?”

 Jesse is an African American hero for all ages.
 One who proves, “When there’s greatness inside, who says you can’t fly.”

 **Also available in Ebook, Audiobook, Large Print formats!

-JESSE and the CATERPILLAR WHO GOT ITS WINGS is International Gala Star and NAACP award winning actor/writer/educator AARON BRAXTON’S debut middle-grade, children's novel that explores themes of self-esteem, friendship, family, heartbreak, life and loss––while still maintaining a great sense of humor and a deeper sense of purpose.
+JESSE and the CATERPILLAR WHO GOT ITS WINGS explores themes of self-esteem, friendship, family, heartbreak, life and loss––while still maintaining a greater sense of humor and a deeper sense of purpose.

 "I wrote this novel to represent the inner hopes, dreams and aspirations of African American boys who, all too often, do not see themselves fully actualized in literature.
 There are a lot of books out there that tell amazing stories.
 Unfortunately, most of them do not involve the complex, subconscious minds of kids from African American and diverse communities.
-I wanted to change that perspective in meaningful ways."
+I was divinely inspired to change that narrative in meaningful and authentic ways."

 **SPECIAL NOTE TO PARENTS AND EDUCATORS